johnsonjh/duma/README.txt

   You can manually induce a check with the macro function DUMA_CHECK() for one memory block.
 With the macro function DUMA_CHECKALL() all memory blocks get checked.

+DUMA_CHECK_FREQ - First see DUMA_SLACKFILL abover for definition of no mans land.
+Checking the integrity of the no mans land costs performance.
+This is why this is usually done only at deallocation of a memory block.
+Set this variable to let DUMA check all memory blocks no mans land every <value>.th allocation or deallocation.
+Set this variable to 1, to let DUMA check at each allocation and deallocation.
+  Per default the value 0 is used, which means to check only at deallocation.

 DUMA_ALLOW_MALLOC_0 - Memory allocation of size zero is ANSI conform.
 But often this is the result of a software bug.
 For this reason DUMA may trap